 Nigeria’s soccer team stuck in Atlanta due to unpaid flight bill

-The Nigerian Olympic soccer team is currently stuck in Atlanta due to an unpaid bill to its chartered airline, according to the BBC.
+The Nigerian Olympic soccer team is currently stuck in Atlanta as a result of an unpaid bill to its chartered airline, according to the BBC.

-Nigeria opens up play in the event against Japan on Friday, and is now not expected to land in Rio less than 36 hours before the team takes the field.
+Nigeria opens up play against Japan on Friday, and is now not expected to land in Rio less than 36 hours before the team takes the field.

 “The money paid by the [sports] ministry for the charter flight did not hit airline’s account on Tuesday so they refused to fly the team to Brazil,” a BBC source said.